Java programmer expert

-Lambda has several advantages, for example:
+Lambda has several advantages:

 In practice, it may look like this: